AnthonyCxx/Notes-and-Writeups/C/Data Types/Enumerations.md

 ## Simplifying Enum Usage with _typedef_
 Normally, you have to put _enum_ in front of any declaration or implementation of an enumerated type.
 To avoid this, you can use the [_typedef_ keyword](https://www.tutorialspoint.com/cprogramming/c_typedef.htm) to write an alias, mapping `enum enum_name` to `enum_name` so you can just use the name of the enum directly.
-That way, you can just write the alias and stop writing _enum_ everywhere. <br />
+That way, you can just write the alias and stop writing _enum_ everywhere.
+Done easily, you can write the alias as a separate statement; but, you can also combine the declaration and alias.

 ### Simple Usage
 ```C